nugaalcapital/nugaalcapital.github.io/_posts/2024-07-28-Looking-Into-Bitcoin-Mining-In-Ethiopia.md

----
-title: "Looking into Bitcoin mining in Ethiopia"
+# Looking into Bitcoin mining with simulation
-author: ""
-date: ""
-output: pdf_document
----

 # Opportunity